Updated December 29, 2025

 Realistic Risk: How Leetspeak Enables Input Obfuscation in Medical Devices

 Leetspeak doesn’t directly “execute” commands—systems don’t natively interpret it.
-But it’s dangerous because of how it bypasses detection and deceives filters or humans.
+However, it’s dangerous because it bypasses detection and deceives filters or humans.

 Attackers may use leetspeak to: